AnagS2000/ExtendSim/README.md

 - **Cost reductions** due to optimized resource management.
 - Identification of potential bottlenecks for future improvement.

-## Contributing

-If you wish to improve or extend the simulation:
-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Submit a pull request with a detailed explanation of your updates.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

 For questions or further details, please contact the project team: